mozilla-jetpack/jpm/README.md

 ## Transitioning From CFX

 Currently, any add-on with unspecified engines, or engines supporting versions of Firefox where AOM support for native jetpacks does not exist, jpm will add a `install.rdf` and `bootstrap.js` file for backwards compatability.
-This can be overridden with the `--force-aom` flag, which will not build with these additional files.
-This is mainly for testing AOM support while still in development.

 ## Testing